tvmani/tvmani.github.io/md/story_about_dailypractice.md

   * Whatever we could come up with!
   * Spin-off the concept among your friends and family circle!
   * Anyone can create new group and run with it!
 We are more than happy to help you!
+* Just ignore the noise of the group, use the [https://dailypractice.info](https://dailypractice.info) as per kids convenience!